 - HIPAA Authorization Form: The Health Insurance Portability and Accountability Act of 1996 (or HIPAA) is a federal law that led to the creation of national standards to protect sensitive patient health information from being disclosed without their consent or knowledge.
 Due to these standards, your parents lose access to much of your medical information when you reach adulthood.
 As such, if you want them to have such access, you will need to fill out an authorization form that permits it.

 - FERPA Release Form: The Family Educational Rights and Privacy Act (or FERPA) is a federal law that protects the privacy of student education records.
 When a student turns 18 years old or enters a postsecondary institution, the rights under FERPA transfer from the parents to the student.
 This means that unless the student fills out a release form and grants permission to view their records, parents are no longer given free access to them.

 - Will: A will is a legal document that spells out your wishes regarding who does (and does not) receive your various assets after your death.
 If you do not provide a will, this typically leaves any decisions about your estate in the hands of judges or state officials.
 The most common form of will is a testamentary will (also called a last will and testament), which is signed in the presence of relevant witnesses to better ensure its legal validity.

 Thinking About the Future

-For impending graduates, it scary to think about adulthood while you’re still dealing with life as a student.
-Post-graduation life is full of uncertain times, but the sooner you start making these types of considerations, the easier to deal with potential hardships and the better prepared you’ll be for the future!
+For impending graduates, it is scary to think about adulthood while you’re still dealing with life as a student.
+Post-graduation life is full of uncertain times, but the sooner you start making these types of considerations, the easier it is to deal with potential hardships and the better prepared you’ll be for the future!